orthecreedence/http-parse/README.md

 boolean indicating if the headers are finished parsing, and a boolean indicating if the HTTP body has been fully parsed.

-`make-parser` accepts two callbacks, `:header-callback` and `:body-callback`.
-The [header callback](#make-parser-header-callback) is fired when all the headers have been parsed.
+`make-parser` accepts three callbacks, `:header-callback`, `:body-callback`, and `:multipart-callback`:

+- The [header callback](#header-callback-definition) is fired when all the headers have been parsed.
 It takes one argument, a plist of finished headers.
-The [body callback](#make-parser-body-callback) is called either when the entire body has been received (in the case of `:content-length` being present in the headers) or piece by piece as it is sent in (when the body is chunked).
+- The [body callback](#body-callback-definition) is called either when the entire body has been received (in the case of `:content-length` being present in the headers) or piece by piece as it is sent in (when the body is chunked).
+- The [multipart callback](#multipart-callback-definition), if specified, is passed into a multipart parser, which is given chunks of the body as they come in.
+It decodes multipart form data such for each complete field of the form data it decodes, it calls the given callback.
+If it encounters a field that's split into multiple chunks, it will fire the callback for each of the chunks, indicating in one of the arguments whether that is the final chunk or not.

 The `:store-body` keyword specifies that the parser should store the body (as a byte array) into the given [http](#http) object as it is parsed.
 Otherwise, the